Sufficient Explanations in Databases and their Connections to Database Repairs: Introduction

-The program extended with relation $E$ entails atom $\nit{yes}$. \ All the tuples are actual causes for the positive answer, with causal responsibility 1/3. \ Intuitively speaking for the moment, if we {\em counterfactually remove} any tuple $t$ from $E$, expecting to invalidate the answer $\nit{yes}$ to the query, we have to further (and also counterfactually) delete two extra tuples, that is three necessary deletions in total, hence 1/3 \ (see Example \ref{exa:newcr} below). \ Most importantly for now, we can say that every tuple belongs to a set of tuples that is a {\em necessary explanation} for the positive answer, actually a {\em minimal} such a set (under set inclusion): If we remove that set from $E$, the answer is invalidated. \boxtheorem \end{example}
+The Boolean query $\mc{Q}$ asks if there is a path connecting nodes $a$ and $b$.\footnote{It can be expressed as the Datalog query: $\nit{yes}\leftarrow P(a, b).$, $P(x, y) \leftarrow P(x, z) E(z, y).$, $P(x, y)\leftarrow E(x, y).$ } The answer is positive, and all the tuples turn out to be actual causes for the positive answer, with causal responsibility $1/3$ (see Example \ref{ex:exIntro3} below). \ Intuitively speaking for the moment, if we {\em counterfactually remove} any tuple $t$ from $E$, expecting to invalidate the positive query answer (QA), we have to further and counterfactually delete two extra tuples, that is, three necessary deletions in total, hence 1/3.
+Every tuple belongs to a three-element {\em necessary set of tuples} for the positive answer, actually a {\em minimal} one under set inclusion: If we remove that set from $E$ (but not a proper subset), the answer is invalidated. \boxtheorem\end{example}

-The example may look counterintuitive: $t_1$, the direct edge, seems to contribute more than the other tuples, e.g. $t_2$ and $t_3$. \ This motivated in \cite{tapp16} the use of the {\em causal-effect score}.
-See \cite{clear25} for a recent generalization. \ {\em Necessary} and {\em counterfactual explanations} in DBs as above have received some attention in the last few years.
-However, {\em sufficient explanations} have received less attention from the DB community.
+The example may look counterintuitive: $t_1$, the direct edge, seems to contribute more than the other tuples, e.g. $t_2$ and $t_3$, which motivated the use of the {\em causal-effect score} as an alternative attribution score \cite{tapp16}.

-Intuitively, a tuple $t \in D$ is a sufficient explanation for $\mc{Q}$ being true in $D$ if $t$, possibly together with other tuples in $D$, already makes the query true, i.e. a hopefully small subinstance of $D$ that contains $t$ already makes $\mc{Q}$ true. \ignore{XXX In contrast to necessity, that tries to invalidate the query satisfaction, sufficiency attempts to ensure its satisfaction.
-XXXX}
+{\em Sufficient explanations} have been applied in XAI, sometimes as {\em abductive explanations} \cite{marquis,darwiche,joao,izza}, but they have received much less attention from the DB community. \ In our case, sufficient explanations take the form of {\em sufficient-sets} of tuples, and tuples in them become individual explanations.
+Intuitively, a tuple $t \in D$ is a sufficient explanation for $\mc{Q}$ being true in $D$ if $t$, possibly with some other tuples in $D$, makes the query true.

 \begin{example} (ex. \ref{exa:newcrIntro} cont.)
-Tuple $t_1$ suffices to make the query true: \ $\{t_1\} \models \mc{Q}$, so as the other ``small" subinstances $\{t_2,t_3\}$ and $\{t_4,t_5, t_6\}$. \ All the tuples in $E$ are sufficient explanations, but some of them seem to be stronger than others: $t_1$ alone suffices to make the query true. \boxtheorem \end{example}
+Tuple $t_1$ suffices to make the query true: \ $\{t_1\} \models \mc{Q}$, so as the other ``small" subinstances $\{t_2,t_3\}$ and $\{t_4,t_5, t_6\}$. \ All the tuples in $E$ are sufficient explanations, but some of them seem to be stronger than others: $t_1$ alone suffices to make the query true. \boxtheorem\end{example}

+In this work, we investigate {\em sufficient explanations} for QA in DBs, and introduce a numerical {\em sufficiency score} that is based on the latter.
+This is an attribution score, as a measure of the sufficiency of a tuple for a positive QA. \ We also establish connections with {\em necessary explanations} that are defined as the above mentioned {\em actual causes}.
+In this work we consider only Boolean queries.
+The extension to open queries is straightforward.